 Pros: Easy-to-use, apps are household names that many people have access to

-The newest kid on the photo-sharing block is Waldo, a photo app powered by facial recognition.
-With Waldo, your wedding guests can submit a selfie via text or app and then get notified every time they appear in a photo.
-Also unique to Waldo, your pro photographer can upload a next-day highlight reel – and all their photos once edited – and all your guests will get the photos they are in.
+Also unique to Waldo, your pro photographer can upload a next-day highlight reel—and all their photos once edited—and your guests will get the photos they are in.
 It’s the ultimate party favor.
-You’ll get every photo uploaded in hi-res, with options to create multiple albums with access controls.
+You’ll get every photo uploaded in high-resolution, with options to create multiple albums with access controls.
 (Don’t need Grandma viewing your bridesmaid night out?
 Uncle Bob not invited to Sunday brunch?
 No problem.)

 Pros: Where do we begin?
-Facial recognition that alerts guests to the photos they appear in – a fun and engaging photo experience for your guests, which means more pics for you!
-Plus, the pro photographer web integration allows your wedding photographer to share their pics all in the same gallery, along with wireless DSLR for real-time uploading.
+Facial recognition that alerts guests of the photos they appear in – a fun and engaging photo experience for your guests, which means more pics for you!
+Plus, the pro photographer web integration allows your wedding photographer to share their photos in the same gallery, along with wireless DSLR for real-time uploading.
 Our personal favorite: you and your guests can order photo prints directly from your Waldo albums, and Waldo will drop ship them!

 Cons: Your wedding guests might be more excited to look at pictures of themselves than you 😉